 This is a guest post by Tiago Veloso, the founder of Visual Loop, a collaborative digital environment for everything related to information design and data visualization.
-He lives in Brazil, and you can connect with him online on Twitter and LinkedIn.
+He lives in Brazil, and you can connect with him online on Twitter.

 Not so long ago, we brought some examples of infographic resumes, showing how designers promote their skills in a visual format.
 Today we'll be featuring another kind of work that, despite not being as useful for job seeking as the resume, it could definitely open doors and leave a good impressiona about your talent and skills.